b1o-eu/spotify-game-overlay/SETUP.md

 1. Check the browser console for error messages (F12)
 2. Verify your Spotify Developer app settings
 3. Make sure you have Spotify Premium
-4. Try restarting both the overlay and Spotify
+4. Try restarting both the menu and Spotify

 Enjoy your seamless gaming music experience!